 Tapping into Creativity While in Recovery

 It might seem difficult or hopeless when in recovery to put attention toward a creative task.
-Brain fog, depression and general fatigue can mean low to no motivation.
+Brain fog, depression, and general fatigue can mean low to no motivation.
 Thankfully, doing small creative exercises can really get your brain and inner artist to come alive.
-Here are a few ways to get some creative juices flowing:
+Here are a few ways to get some creative juices flowing: Writing Exercises